The following questions and answers provide general information about the ITS Training Program.

-The ITS Training Program provides just-in-time learning resources such as Lynda.com and Moodle courses which deliver technology training to the Cal State LA community when and where they need it.
+The ITS Training Program provides access to on-demand learning resources which deliver technology training to the Cal State LA community when and where they need it.
 In addition, the ITS Training Program provides in-person training and step-by-step handouts on the use of computing systems, software and services provided by Information Technology Services (ITS).

-Just-in-time learning systems such as Lynda.com deliver training to the Cal State LA community when and where they need it.
+On-demand learning systems such as Lynda.com deliver training to the Cal State LA community when and where they need it.
 Rather than sitting through hours of traditional classroom training, Cal State LA students, faculty and staff are able to use online tutorials to learn the information they need to solve problems, perform specific tasks, or quickly update their skills.
-To learn more, visit the Just-in-time Learning project page.

 Does the ITS Training Program offer online training?